 Everything you didn't know about hemp

-Hemp is the French term that translates the Latin cannabis.
+Hemp is the French term that translates the Latin Cannabis.
 In common parlance, hemp is mistaken for cannabis, with hemp referring to the non-psychoactive plant as opposed to cannabis, which contains higher doses of THC.
 Visit industrial hemp authorized in France is a plant containing less than 0.3% of THC, and only 20 species are authorized for cultivation.

 Read more: 10 things you didn't know about medical marijuana